PrincetonUniversity/hpc_beginning_workshop/README.md

 # Intro to HPC on the Princeton Clusters

 ## About
 This guide presents an overview of using the HPC systems at Princeton.
-Specificalyy, it covers the HPC clusters as well as the storage system and visualization machine.
+Specifically, it covers the HPC clusters as well as the storage system and visualization machine.

 ## Workshop Survey
 [Click here](https://forms.gle/WhoAcb1J82XVTqq38)